United Counties of Prescott and Russell: Services

 Responsibilities of the county government include social services (social assistance, child care, housing), county roads, paramedic / ambulance services and land-use planning.
 The county also operates the Prescott-Russell Residence, a home for the aged in Hawkesbury.

 Libraries

 There are many public libraries located in the county.
 The largest is the Hawkesbury Public Library, which is located in Hawkesbury.

 Health

-There is 1 hospital in Prescott-Russell: Hawkesbury and District General Hospital, in Hawkesbury, Ontario.
-Also, there is a medevac helicopter, in Ottawa, Ontario.
+Hawkesbury and District General Hospital, in Hawkesbury, Ontario is the only hospital in the county.

-Transit

-The counties are served by numerous commuter bus lines running to Ottawa, which are mainly operated by private contractors.
-The route numbers are part of the Rural Partners Transit Service of OC Transpo.
-Communities served include Rockland (with 10-12 trips in rush hour), Hawkesbury, Bourget, Casselman, Russell, and Embrun.

 Police

 The county is policed by the Ontario Provincial Police (OPP).
 There are two main police stations in Prescott and Russell; one in Embrun and one in Hawkesbury.
 In addition, there is a police station in Rockland that acts as a satellite to the one in Embrun.
 The OPP is also in charge of patrolling Highway 417.